Hill Country Erosion Programme

 Poplars and willows for erosion control

-Poplars and willows are used extensively under the Hill Country Erosion Programme.
+Poplars and willows are used extensively under the Hill Country Erosion Fund.
 They're hardy, fast-growing trees that are suited to reducing erosion and providing stream bank protection due to their extensive and deep root network.

 - provide animal welfare benefits through the provision of shade, shelter, and fodder in drought and flood situations